table of contents

 MEMO

-or displayed to the right of the calculation result indicates the current display format for that calculation result.
+Selecting displayed to the right of the calculation result changes the display form of the calculation result.

 Entering Functions